arangodb/docs/3.11/programs-arangod-query.md

 `--query.log-failed-queries value`

-When set to *true*, will log all failed AQL queries to the server log.
+If set to `true`, all failed AQL queries are logged to the server log.
 This option can be used during development, or to catch unexpected failed queries in production.

 The option is turned off by default.

 ## Requiring `WITH` statements